Find out what program managers do, key skills needed for the job, what kind of salary to expect, and ways to pursue this career.

 Communications and media

 Professional certificates offer the knowledge you need to start your career or switch from another one (if you already have a bachelor's degree).
-Here are some to consider:
+Below are a few certificates you can check out:

 Program Management: A two-day course offered by American Management Association for experienced project managers, program managers, or other employees involved with programs.
 Topics include program lifecycle components and phases, strategic program management, and how to get and keep stakeholders.